Villa Beer

 Dr. Strohmayr Private Foundation

-In 2008, the Dr. Strohmayer Private Foundation first acquired parts of the house and then the entire property with the intention of using it as a residence, although this never came to pass.
-Unfortunately, a large part of the furniture was given away during these years.
-Most of the furniture remained with the Pöschmanns' descendants.
+In 2008, the Dr. Strohmayer Private Foundation first acquired a percentage and eventually the entire building, intending to use it as a residence which, however, never came to pass.
+Unfortunately, a significant amount of the furniture was also given away during those years, with most of the remaining pieces staying the property of the Pöschmann family descendants.

-Until 2021, Villa Beer stood more or less empty.
-During the years it stood vacant, Dr. Strohmayer repeatedly opened the house for guided tours and open days in collaboration with the Az W and the MAK.
-In 2017, the façade and roof were renovated in collaboration with the Federal Monuments Office to prevent further damage.
+Until 2021, Villa Beer stood more or less vacant.
+During these years, Dr. Strohmayer often opened the villa to host guided tours and open-house events in cooperation with the Architekturzentrum Wien (Az W) and the MAK.
+In 2017, the façade and roof were restored in collaboration with the Federal Monuments Office to prevent further damage to the structure.

-Numerous attempts to sell the house to the City of Vienna or the State of Austria in order to make it accessible as a house museum failed.
+Multiple attempts to sell the house to the City of Vienna or the Republic of Austria in order to make it accessible to the public as a museum were unsuccessful.

 Foto: Julius Hirzberger